The Scheme trustee, M.R.C. Pension Trust Limited, ("Trustee", "we" or "us") is committed to keeping your personal information secure.

 - our professional advisers (including legal advisers, medical advisers and auditors);

-- JLT Administration Benefits, as administrator appointed by the Trustee to provide day to day administration services and United Kingdom Research and Innovation who also provide supplementary administration services;
+- Mercer Administration Benefits, as administrator appointed by the Trustee to provide day to day administration services and United Kingdom Research and Innovation who also provide supplementary administration services;

 - the Scheme actuary;

 - other persons to whom you have authorised data to be disclosed (for example, the pension scheme receiving a transfer value, or an independent financial adviser); and